 - dynamic performance - front-wheel drive cars tend to have less sporty driving dynamics because steering and traction are handled by the same wheels.

-- sporty performance - rear-wheel drive cars offer sportier driving dynamics with more balanced weight distribution and rear-axle traction.
+- sporty performance - rear-wheel drive cars offer sportier driving dynamics, with more balanced weight distribution and rear-axle traction.

 disadvantage